 With the lowest harness position measuring 7.5″, and the fully extended head restraint measuring 29″, the Advocate ClickTight has the potential to fit a large range of children.

-Grace is 21 months, 23 pounds and 31″.
-She fits great in the Advocate CT, there is plenty of leg room and she will be able to ride rear facing for years to come.
+This model is 21 months old, weighs 23 pounds and is 31 inches tall She fits great in the Advocate ClickTight, there is plenty of leg room and she will be able to ride rear facing for years to come.

 I find it very easy to get her in and out of the seat, and I love the multiple recline options that allow her to be comfortable enough to doze off in the car, yet upright enough to see out the window and fit easily behind the driver’s seat.
-I have moved the crotch buckle to the outer position for her, as I found the inner position to be uncomfortably digging into her thighs.
+I have moved the crotch buckle to the outer position for her, because the inner position was digging into her thighs.

-Lillian just turned 4 and is 30 pounds and 39″.
-She loved the Limelight pattern on our Advocate ClickTight, and had plenty of room to grow rear facing, both in height and weight.
+This kiddo just turned 4 years old.
+She weighs 30 pounds and is 39 inches tall She loved the Limelight pattern on our Advocate ClickTight, and had plenty of room to grow rear facing, both in height and weight.

-Forward facing, the Advocate ClickTight is rated from 20-65 pounds and up to 49″.
-We at CSFTL commend Britax for recommending several times in the manual that children ride rear facing until a minimum of two years old, ideally until they have reached the maximum rear facing weight or height capacity of the seat before riding forward facing.
+Forward facing, the Advocate ClickTight is rated from 20-65 pounds and for heights up to 49 inches tall.
+We commend Britax for recommending several times in the manual that children ride rear facing until a minimum of two years old, ideally until they have reached the maximum rear facing weight or height capacity of the seat before riding forward facing.

 Installation of the Advocate ClickTight forward facing is nearly the same as it is rear facing.
-Open the ClickTight, thread the seat belt through the forward facing slots, close the ClickTight, and then attach the tether.
+Loosely attach the top tether, then open the ClickTight.
+Thread the vehicle seat belt through the forward facing slots, close the ClickTight, and then tighten the tether.

-Sam is 6 years old, 43 pounds and 47″ and has lots of room to grow in the Advocate ClickTight.
+This model is 6 years old.
+He weighs 43 pounds and is 47 inches tall.
+He’s got lots of room to grow in the Advocate ClickTight.
 Initially, I had him sit in the seat and was concerned because the harness barely had enough slack to get around his body.
 I was able to buckle him in but there was no growing room to be had.